clojure-lsp/clojure-lsp/docs/features.md

 ## clojure-lsp extra commands

+__Note: Most of these are available via code actions and clients or users may choose to use the code action menu to execute them instead of mapping.__

 All functions in clojure-lsp have a two-letter mnemonic shortcut.
 E.g. `tf` for `thread-first-all`.
 We __strongly__ suggest that client authors and users use these shortcuts keys when choosing to map these commands to key chords or menus; this allows for users to maintain muscle memory and familiarity as they switch between clients and editors.
 Thank you to [clj-refactor](https://github.com/clojure-emacs/clj-refactor.el#usage) for this system and other tools that adhere to it.

 LSP clients will allow you to bind these commands to shortcuts or menu items using LSP's `workspace/executeCommand` and passing a map with `"command"` and `"arguments"` keys.